f4z4on/toggles-example/README.md

 # Rails Feature Toggles Example

-This is an example from my talk When You Say DevOps showing how simple it is to implement feature toggles yourself and start growing them for your needs from there.
+This is an example from my talk [When you say DevOps][devops-talk] showing how simple it is to implement feature toggles yourself and start growing them for your needs from there.
 This can be constrasted with third-party solution (library or service) which can bring unnecessary complexity to your project especially if you and your team are still learning how powerfull feature toggles can be.

 There are three important moments in this repository with regard to feature toggles: